Rokkaan5/Code-Reference-Notebook/CUB-RProgramming/RProgramming.md

 permalink: /RProgramming
 ---

-# CU Boulder - Intro to R Programming
+# CU Boulder - Statistical Programming in R
-(technically it was called "Statistical Programming in R")
+(essentially my introduction to R programming in general)

 ## Lecture notes:
 Some of the code might be broken depending on if it's pre-class or post-class codes.